 As the founder and CEO of INVR.SPACE GmbH and reallifefilm Sönke Kirchhof has been involved in more than 500 projects.
 Having worked in the field of documentary filmmaking and XR documentaries for more than a decade, Sönke has produced astonishing documentaries such as Kusunda, Ernst Grube, Blended Isolations and African Space Makers.

 Fabian Mrongowius is an independent producer for all things XR and new media.
 Through his career, Fabian has worked with many different formats such as VR, AR, volumetric video, metaverse and web3 experiences with diverse partners including content brands, creative agencies or cultural institutions.

 Mandy Rose is Professor of Documentary & Digital Cultures at UWE Bristol.
-Her research examines evolving documentary aesthetics, ethics, and audiences.
+Her research examines evolving documentary aesthetics, ethics, audiences.
 Mandy is Co-Investigator on the UKRI My World programme, she was Co-Investigator on the EPSRC Virtual Realities: Immersive Documentary Encounters project.
 She is Co-Convenor of i-Docs.

 Ludovico Vignaga is an entrepreneur, engineer and designer.
 He is founder of INTORNO LABS, a company specialized in immersive sound technology and spatial audio tools.
 He is member of the Academic Board for SAE Institute and post-master Fellow at Berklee College of Music.